 This document explains how to collect and manage PDF form data.
 (For more information on PDF forms, click the appropriate link above.)

 When you distribute a form, Acrobat automatically creates a PDF Portfolio for collecting the data submitted by users.
 By default, this file is saved in the same folder as the original form and is named filename_responses.
-You can use this file to compile returned forms.

 The response file opens after you click OK.
 Each returned form added to the response file appears as a component file of a PDF Portfolio.